Choose The Hartford for All Your Texas Business Insurance Needs

 Texas Minimum Business Insurance Requirements

 Texas does not require an employer to carry workers' compensation insurance4 although it is recommended to help protect your business and employees.
-Commercial General Liability insurance is not mandatory in Texas, but it protects business owners against claims of liability for bodily injury, property damage, and personal and advertising injury (slander and false advertising).
+Commercial General Liability insurance is not mandatory in Texas, but it protects business owners against claims of liability for bodily injury, property damage, and personal and advertising injury (slander).
 Learn more about Texas Business Insurance requirements from the Texas Department of Insurance.

 Additional Texas Business Insurance Links